We’ve been in training

 We’ve learned about checking in with each other, how much of a difference that can make.
 We’re doing that everywhere today, pretty automatically.
 It’s a long-dormant instinct reawakened in the pandemic and beyond.

 More of us are, at long last, awake to the injustices perpetrated and perpetuated in this country.
 We’ve learned to keep our eyes and hearts open to it.
 We’re working everyday to be more inclusive, be better allies.
-To stay awake and make sure history isn’t repeated, or at least notice when it is and not let it stand.
+To stay aware and make sure history isn’t repeated, or at least notice when it is and not let it stand.
 We’re standing up for each other.
 Exercising self-compassion and patience with one another.
 We’re willing to be messy and imperfect in it because it won’t get done any other way.

 We’ve learned so damn much about grief: its realities and its nuances and the many ways to be with it.
 It’s something we’ve become deeply familiar with, individually and collectively, and inside whose corners we have found new ways of connecting.